 Interactions between your drugs

-There were no interactions found in our database between metronidazole and praziquantel - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between metronidazole and praziquantel.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Metronidazole is in the following drug classes: amebicides, miscellaneous antibiotics.

 Metronidazole is used to treat the following conditions: